 "Okay!
 I'll stop, but would ya quit hitting me!"

-The next couple hours passed by like that, like it always had with Madi.
-We are really close, so we could do nothing and still have fun.
-That's one of the reasons she is my best friend.
+The next couple of hours passed by like that-- like it always did with Madi.
+We were really close, and we could do absolutely nothing and still have fun.
+That was one of the many reasons she was my best friend.

-I glanced at her digital clock on the table by her bed, and noticed it was already six o' clock.
+I glanced at the digital clock on the table by her bed, and saw that it was already six pm.

-"Uhh, I'm not sure," she muttered, filing her fingernails, "I figure we can just go at like nine, then do you want to sleep at my house?"
+"Uhh, I'm not sure," she muttered, filing her fingernails, "I figure we can just go at like nine.
+Then do you want to sleep over here?"

 "Yeah, that sounds good.
-I'm going to walk to my house to get a change of clothes for the party and tomorrow."
+I'm going to stop at my house to get a change of clothes for the party and tomorrow."

 "Alright, see you soon."

-About five minutes later, I arrived at my house.
-Quietly, I opened the front door, cautious not to make any noise incase my dad was passed out on the couch; again.
+About five minutes later, I arrived at my house and my heart began to beat fast.
+Quietly, I opened the front door, cautious not to make any noise incase my dad was passed out on the couch.
+Again.

-Once opening he door, I peered inside.
-My eyes went straight to the couch, confirming my suspicions.
-There he was, passed out drunk—just like every day.
+Once the door was opened, I peered inside.
+My eyes darted straight to the couch, confirming my suspicions.
+There he was, passed out drunk—just like almost every other day.